EmilionR/card-battle-pp2/README.md

-# ELION GYM
+# CARD BATTLE

 ![Project-image]()

-This is a simple card game which, despite its simplicity, challenges the player.
+Card battle is simple card game which, despite its simplicity, challenges the player's brain.

+This is a game for people who want something quick and simple that still makes you think.

+The goal is to predict the opponent's move and choose the right card to go higher or lower at the right time to win the turn and collect the points.

+The game offers a bit of variety in terms of difficulty and round length.

 [View the website here]()